digital-blueprint/relay-auth-bundle/docs/roles.md

 The auth bundle provides a default Symfony service implementing the `UserRolesInterface` interface which translates OAuth2 token scopes into Symfony roles.
-By default it creates roles with the prefix `ROLE_SCOPE_` and appends the scopes in uppercase.
+By default, it creates roles with the prefix `ROLE_SCOPE_` and appends the scopes in uppercase.

 Examples: